hyperledger-archives/sawtooth-core/source/mktplace_developers_guide/mktplace_data_model.rst

    the identifier of the participant who registered the account object

-:creator:
-   the identifier of the participant who registered the account object

 :account:
    the identifier of the account used to scope the holding